Satellite-im/testing-uplink/README.md

 ## Improvements to be implemented soon

-- Tests running on Ubuntu - To add these, we need to start adding the Ubuntu UI locators for the elements and then modify the tests to run on both platforms.
-Also, there is no official driver for Appium to run tests under Ubuntu.
-Unfortunately, there is only one third-party driver that we need to validate that it is secure and works correctly before implementing it inside the project
+- Tests running on Ubuntu - Unfortunately, there are no official drivers for Appium to run tests under Ubuntu or any other Linux Distribution.
+There is only one third-party driver that does not perform expected actions when connected with WebdriverIO.
+We are still doing research to find the best way to run automated tests under Ubuntu and we will go back to you when we have more news!

 ## Demo Videos